-3.15 Rules for Forfeiting
+3.14 Rules for Forfeiting

 If a team chooses to forfeit a match then the opposing team will play the match against an empty field.
 However, any own goals will not be scored.
-Hence, after an opponent forfeits, the team playing against an empty field cannot lose (but they can draw).
-Teams may choose to forfeit a game at any stage.
+Hence, after an opponent forfeits, the team playing against an empty field cannot do worse than they were doing at the time the opponent decided to forfeit.
+Teams may choose to forfeit at any stoppage of play.
 However, once a forfeit is announced, they may not reverse this decision.